-You lose the benefit of eye-contact, body language, a firm handshake or a smile with the written word of any kind.
-By taking the time to create emails that have these 5 Essential Elements firmly in place, you ensure your meaning is not detracted from while minimizing possible negative perceptions and misunderstandings.
+Take the time to create emails that have these 5 Essential Elements firmly in place.
+You then can make sure that your meaning is not detracted from and minimize any possible negative perceptions and misunderstandings.

 Every email you write should have these 5 Essential Elements covered:

-- The From Field: Your name needs to be displayed properly.
+- The From Field: Display your name properly.
 John F. Doe.
 Not john f doe, or john doe, j. doe.
-Proper capitalization is very important here.
-When your name is in all lower case you open the door to being perceived a spammer or worse yet – lacking education or tech savvy.
+Proper capitalization is very important.
+When your name is in all lower case you can be perceived as a spammer or worse yet – lacking education or tech savvy.

-- The Subject Line: A short, sweet and well thought out Subject is crucial and in some cases can help to ensure your email gets opened.
-Keeping your Subject to 5-7 words that accurately identify the topic and context of your email is imperative.
-Feel free to modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.
+- The Subject Line: A short, sweet and well thought out Subject is crucial.
+Your Subject field will determine if your email even gets opened.
+Keep your Subject to 5-7 words that accurately identify the topic and context of your email.
+Modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.

 - The Body: Taking the time to communicate with clarity is time well spent.
 Complete, correctly structured and capitalized sentences that reflect proper grammar and punctuation are crucial to your message.
 Typing in all lower case or all caps does not lend to easy communications and gives the impression you are either lazy or illiterate.
 Review and spell-check every message before clicking Send.
 Read your email out loud to ensure you are relaying the intended tone.